jovotech/jovo-framework/docs/data.md

 // Get the history element for the most recent interaction this.$history.prev

+// Alternatively access it using the items array this.$history.items[0]

 /* Sample result if output and nlu are enabled
 {
   output: {